Central $L$-values of newforms and local polynomials: Proof of Theorem

-We use this result along with results of Wong \cite{wong}*{eq.\ (2)} pertaining to the case of level $1$.
-Note that if $k<1$ then $H(k,1,N,N;n)$ is still well-defined. \begin{proof}[Proof of Theorem \ref{thm:Lvaluesexplicit}] We first reduce the calculation to the $N=1$ case.
+We use this result along with results of Wong \cite{wong}*{eq.\ (2)} pertaining to the case of level $1$. \begin{proof}[Proof of Theorem \ref{thm:cinftyexplicit}] We first reduce the calculation to the $N=1$ case.
 For $a \in \N$, define

 which, by virtue of \cite{wong}*{Proposition $1$}, is a multiplicative function of $a$.
 Lemma \ref{lem:levelreduction} enables us to write